pryrt/NppPlugin-ConfigUpdater/README.md

 - This plugin can be run after each time you upgrade to a new version of Notepad++, to keep your settings in sync with updates to the model versions that ship with Notepad++.

 - This plugin will work whether you are using a normal Notepad++ installation using AppData for you settings, or whether you have chosen Cloud Directory for your settings, or are using the `-settingsDir` command-line option, or whether you are running a portable (`doLocalConf.xml`) version of Notepad++, and should search and update the files in the correct directories in any of those circumstances.
-(For it to do anything with a portable Notepad++, you have to make sure that you have copied the `*.model.xml` files from the new portable unzip into your active portable copy; if the `*.model.xml` aren't changed, ConfigUpdater won't know it has to update anything in your langs or stylers or themes.)
+(For it to do anything with a portable Notepad++, you have to make sure that you have copied the `*.model.xml` files from the new portable unzip into your active portable copy; if the `*.model.xml` aren't changed, ConfigUpdater won't know it has to update anything in your langs or stylers or themes; the **Download Newest Model Files** action will help you keep that up-to-date.)